otrv4/otrv4/otrv4.md

 In order to send an encoded data message, a key is required to encrypt the message in it.
 This per-message key (`MKenc`) is the output key from the sending and receiving KDF chains.
 As defined on [\[2\]](#references), the KDF keys for these chains are called 'chain keys'.
-If the message's id `j` has been set to `0`, and a participant wants to send a data message after receiving another one, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the sending chain key).
+If the receiving message's id `j` has been set to `0`, and a participant wants to send a data message after receiving another one, ratchet keys should be rotated (the ECDH keys, the brace key, the root key and the sending chain key).

 Given a new DH ratchet: